Hamilton Crescent

 Hamilton Crescent is a cricket ground in the Partick area of Glasgow, Scotland, which is the home of the West of Scotland Cricket Club.
+It was previously also used for association football and hosted the first international football match in 1872, between Scotland and England.

+Cricket

+Cricket has been played at Hamilton Crescent since at least 1862, when it hosted a Gentlemen v Players fixture.
+Beginning in the 1870s it regularly hosted touring Marylebone Cricket Club teams as well as tour matches against visiting international sides such as Australia, South Africa, New Zealand.
+The inaugural first-class cricket match at the ground was a Scotland versus Ireland fixture in 1911.
+In total Hamilton Crescent hosted 20 first-class matches between 1911 and 1994.
+International tournaments played at the ground include the 1994 Triple Crown Tournament and the 2000 and 2006 European Cricket Championships.

+Rugby union

+Hamilton Crescent hosted a rugby union international when Scotland and Wales drew their match in the 1885 Home Nations Championship.

+Association football

 Hamilton Crescent hosted the first international football match, between Scotland and England, played on 30 November 1872, which ended in a goalless draw, and was watched by a crowd of 4,000.
 A plaque on the wall of the clubhouse was placed to commemorate the match in 2002 by Mr John C McGinn, President of the Scottish Football Association.

 Further international matches were held here in 1874 and 1876, before being moved to the first Hampden Park.
-The 1877 Scottish Cup Final was also held at Hamilton Crescent, as was a rugby union international when Scotland and Wales drew their match in the 1885 Home Nations Championship.
+The 1877 Scottish Cup Final was also held at Hamilton Crescent.

-The gates are typically closed to visitors.